Landing Page

 You’ll often find click-through landing pages on e-commerce websites or other sites that are more focused on making sales immediately rather than collecting user information.
 Besides the CTA button, these landing pages generally include persuasive information like product details or user testimonials to further intrigue and engage prospective customers.

 Landing pages are different from other pages on your site because they focus on specific, short-term goals so that you can get the results you want.
-Besides increasing conversions, improving paid ad campaigns, and yielding new audience insights, landing pages can:
+Besides increasing conversions, improving paid ad campaigns, and yielding new audience insights, the best landing page can:

-- Boost your credibility: Users typically appreciate clear, simple messaging that explains the value of what you’re offering.
+- Boost your credibility: When you build landing pages, keep in mind that users typically appreciate clear, simple messaging that explains the value of what you’re offering.
 A well-planned landing page shows your customers that you have their best interests in mind.
 They’re also places where you can insert testimonials about your product or service, which are an element of social proof.
 Social proof has been shown to increase conversions.

 - Reinforce your brand: You’ve already put in the work to build a digital brand, so use what you’ve learned.
 This is the result of maintaining consistency in your website’s appearance, tone, style, and copy.
 Having a clear and strong brand has several benefits.
 When your users don’t convert immediately, a strong brand identity can help them remember you in the future, respond to your remarketing efforts, or recommend you to their friends.